Merck KGaA

 Novartis

-Under the three-year collaboration, Artios and Novartis will perform target discovery and validation, and Novartis will select up to three exclusive DDR targets, and receive worldwide rights on these targets to be utilized with its RLT’s.
+Under the collaboration, Artios and Novartis will perform target discovery and validation, and Novartis will select up to three exclusive DDR targets, and receive worldwide rights on these targets to be utilized with its RLT’s.

 Artios’ strategy is to work with the foremost DDR researchers globally to identify and develop the best DDR programmes.
 The Company has developed strong partnerships that enable it to accelerate identification and development of novel DDR inhibitors.